danielgribel/hg-means/README.md

 `n2` (default = 5000): Maximum number of iterations.
 Determines the total number of iterations the algorithm will take.

+`it` (default = 1): The number of independent repetitions of the algorithm.

 `[nb_clusters]`: The list with number of clusters.
 You can pass multiple values, separated by a single space.

+`w`: A flag for saving the results in a file.
+Use 'w' if you wish to active this feature, or leave it blank.
+Important: the output file is saved in your current directory, within the folder `hgm_out`.

 ### Python
 <!-- Firstly, you should have Cython installed.
 To install Cython, please refer to the official installation page: